Nageshvara/InvoiceSystem-Zoho_Project-/README.md

 # InvoiceSystem-Zoho_Project-

+The executable files are present in `src` folder.

 ### App.java:

 The `main` method serves as the entry point for the Java application, providing a command-line interface for interacting with a MySQL database managing customer, product, and invoice records.